 - write unique descriptions of the goods (for people, not robots.
 Descriptions should contain not less, than 1000-1500 characters);

-If you follow the above mentioned tips, you can not be afraid of any filter, including Google Panda.
-You can read in one of our next articles more detailed examination of this issue, as well as the analysis of errors that could cause your site to be filtered.
+If you follow the above-mentioned tips, you can not be afraid of any filter, including Google Panda.
+You can read in one of our next articles a more detailed examination of this issue, as well as the analysis of errors that could cause your site to be filtered.

-P.S.: And while we were investigating the situation with Google Panda 4.1 filter updating, Google was on job and officially launched the new Penguin 3.0 algorithm.
-In our following blogs we will tell you about the sites, caught up by this filter, and what new Penguin 3.0 algorithm can punish your website for.
-Follow our updates and be careful with the Google "zoo".
+P.S.: And while we were investigating the situation with Google Panda 4.1 filter updating, Google was on the job and officially launched the new Penguin 3.0 algorithm.
+In our following blogs we will tell you about the sites, caught up by this filter, and what the new Penguin 3.0 algorithm can punish your website for.
+Follow our updates and be careful with the Google 'zoo'.